 - Identify how self-determination is reflected in IDEA.

 Session 2: A Model of Self-Determination

 - Describe the key elements of Hoffman & Field (2005) Model of Self-Determination.

 - Identify instructional strategies that can be used to address each element of the Hoffman & Field (2005) Model of Self-Determination.

 - Identify methods to gain family involvement in self-determination instruction.

 - Apply self-determination instructional strategies to a case study.

 - Review examples from self-determination curricula, resources, and materials.

-- Identify next steps in changing instructional practices related to self-determination.
+- Identify your next steps in changing your practices related to self-determination.